 Occupations and Workforce

-Nome is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Nome isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Nome are a mix of both white- and blue-collar jobs.
 Overall, Nome is a city of sales and office workers, professionals and service providers.
 There are especially a lot of people living in Nome who work in office and administrative support (16.78%), management occupations (12.06%) and teaching (8.47%).

 Setting & Lifestyle

 Nome is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.